constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/shape_index.md

 If one of the shapes is open then it will always be necessary to visit the set of documents associated with it.
 If the SI is complete and some $$Q_p$$ are not contained inside a $$Q_s$$ then the engine has to visit every set of documents where $$Q_p$$ has a partial binding with an associated $$Q_s$$.
-In a similar case where the SI is not complete then it is necessary to visit every document in the unknown domain minus those where the $$Q_p$$ have no partial binding with the $$Q_s$$.
+In a similar case where the SI is not complete then it is necessary to visit every document in the bounded yet unknown domain minus those where the $$Q_p$$ have no partial binding with the $$Q_s$$.
 This means that original lookup policy of the engine has to be keept, but some links can be prune to not avoid a lost in result.